2013 FEU Tamaraws basketball team: Battle of the East, Round 2

-Though FEU led almost the entire game with as much as 17, Sumang-led Red Warriors came back late in the fourth quarter taking advantage of FEU's lackluster defense and poor free throw shooting to tie the game at 70.
+Though FEU led almost the entire game with as much as 17, the Roi Sumang-led Red Warriors came back late in the fourth quarter taking advantage of FEU's lackluster defense and poor free throw shooting to tie the game at 70.
 The game went to overtime and the Warriors were in control in the extra period with a seven-point lead with 28 seconds in left, but was not able to cap off the win as they let the Tams score five straight points with Romeo completing a coast to coast finish and Mendoza stealing an inbound pass off of UE's Santos for a three-point marker putting the Tams within striking distance, 84-82.
 Sumang was fouled and missed one of his free throws with 13 seconds left, giving FEU the chance to tie the game only being down by three, 85-82.
 Tolomia hit the three pointer after faking a hand-off pass to Romeo and sends the game to its second overtime.
 The Tams showed dominance into the second overtime with a 98-94 win, snapping their two-game losing skid.
 The Warriors lost eight straight games to the Tamaraws.